-Following this initial 3 months emergency response, the consortium will focus on early recovery for the remaining duration, addressing the most critical sectors (including emergency livelihoods, education in emergencies, WASH as well as protection and shelter repairs and rehabilitation), especially ahead of the rainy season.
+Following this initial 3 months emergency response, the consortium plans will transition to the early recovery phase of the project but with a strong connection to life saving intervention for the remaining duration, addressing the most critical sectors (including emergency livelihoods, education in emergencies, WASH as well as protection and shelter repairs and rehabilitation), especially ahead of the rainy season.
 Additional considerations will be taken for disaster preparedness, not only regarding possible effect of additional earthquake and tremors, but also ahead of possible flooding/drought (frequently affecting Central Myanmar) as well as cyclones.